gotcha/vimpdb/README.rst

 If the options are supported, you will see ``+clientserver`` and ``+python`` in the output.
 In the opposite case, you will see ``-clientserver`` or ``-python``.

+On Linux and Windows, the default VIM build should be already server-enabled.
-For Mac OS X, you'll want to use MacVIM_, for Linux and Windows the default build should be already server-enabled.
-MacVIM_ has python compiled in by default, also.
+On Mac OS X, you'll want to use MacVIM_.
+MacVIM has also python compiled in by default.

 .. _MacVIM: http://code.google.com/p/macvim/